Nunavut body to consider increasing polar bear quota in Kitikmeot

 “If these studies contain no new scientific information, the [polar bear specialist group] recommends that the NWMB apply the precautionary principle and wait for the results of the proposed new survey of the MC subpopulation,” wrote the IUCN’s Dag Vongraven in a May 13 letter to the NWMB.

-In its lengthy submission to the NWMB, the Nunavut government is suggesting a cautious increase of the TAH from three to six animals.
+In its lengthy submission to the NWMB, the Nunavut government is suggesting a cautious increase of the quota from three to six animals.

-“This small increase in TAH for such a short time frame is not considered a conservation concern,” the GN says.
+“This small increase in TAH [total allowable harvest] for such a short time frame is not considered a conservation concern,” the GN says.

 Gissing said the current study of M’Clintock bears will involve “biopsy darting.”